virtualmin/virtualmin.com/content/docs/Development/creating-web-app-installer.md

 ```
 #### script_scriptname_files(&domain, version, &opts, &upgrade)

-This is the function where the script installer indicates to Virtualmin what files need to be downloaded for the installation to go ahead.
-Most scripts need only one, which contains the source code but it is possible to request any number, even zero.
+This is the function where the web app installer indicates to Virtualmin what files need to be downloaded for the installation to go ahead.
+Most apps need only one, which contains the source code but it is possible to request any number, even zero.

 The function must return a list of hash references, each of which should contain the following keys: